 The pressure difference between downcomer and upper head fit the experimental results well (see Fig. 5.20).
-The pressure difference between downcomer and upper plenum is underestimated during the Zero-Transient and the first 120 s after the break (see Fig. 5.21).
+The pressure difference between downcomer and upper plenum is underestimated during the Zero-transient and the first 120 s after the break (see Fig. 5.21).
 The later results by 500 s fit the experimental data very well.
-After there differences between experimental data and between the ATHLET 3.2.1 and the later versions.
-ATHLET 3.2.1 shows here overestimation of the differential pressure value.
+After, there are differences between the experimental data and the simulations.
+The two ATHLET versions produce nearly the same results.

 In Fig. 5.22 the measured fluid temperature in the upper head is compared with the ATHLET result calculated above the mixture level (which is initiated at ca. 20 s).
 After ca. 400 s, the steam becomes superheated due to the heat flow from the hot structures, which is not reflected by the calculation.
 A similar behavior can be observed in the upper downcomer (Fig. 5.23), where the mixture level model is not applied.
 Therefore, too much liquid is entrained by ATHLET, and the superheating is under-predicted.
 The temperature in the upper plenum is predicted well but little too high around 500 s as shown in Fig. 5.24.
-The calculated fluid temperature at the core entry (Fig. 5.25) is predicted closer to the measured data for ATHLET 3.3.0 and 3.3.1 while a significant subcooling after 650 s is calculated with ATHLET 3.2.1, probably caused by the too large accumulator injection.
+The calculated fluid temperature at the core entry (Fig. 5.25) is predicted very well by ATHLET within the first 550 s after break.
+Later, it is slightly overpredicted until it is underpredicted after 650 s.
 The measured temperatures in the ECC nozzles (Fig. 5.26 and Fig. 5.27) indicate that the water in the ECC injection lines is initially clearly warmer than that in the accumulators.
 This is considered in the calculation by a relatively fine nodalisation of the injection lines (5 CVs) and by the specification of an adequate initial temperature profile.
 The temperature increase at 650 s and 850 s is prevented by the one-way valves at the ECC nozzles in the ATHELT model.
-The nevertheless, the fluid temperatures in the cold legs downstream the ECC injection points are calculated significantly too low for the three code versions after 450 s (Fig. 5.28 and Fig. 5.29).
+The nevertheless, the fluid temperatures in the cold legs downstream the ECC injection points are calculated significantly too low after 450 s (Fig. 5.28 and Fig. 5.29).
+There are no significant differences between the two ATHLET versions regarding the fluid temperatures described in in this paragraph.